rlawrenc/cosc_404/README.md

 **Course Format:** Interactive classes consisting of topic introduction, understanding evaluation using quick questions, and concept mastery with larger exercises.
 Practical skills and applications of topics covered in assignments as well as practice using industrial database systems and software.

 **Learning Outcomes:**
- - Experience using and developing programs that access many different SQL and NoSQL databases.
+ - Develop programs that access many different SQL and NoSQL databases and implement key database features such as data storage, query parsing/processing, and execution of database query operators.
- - Proficiency in manipulating data in memory and storage and using index structures for improved performance.
+ - Evaluate different storage designs and index techniques (e.g. B-trees, hashing) to maximize efficiency for specific hardware and application use cases.
- - Understanding of query processing including parsing, translation, optimization, and execution.
+ - Analyze the efficiency of SQL queries based on how the database performs query parsing, translation, and optimization to produce a query execution plan of relational operators.
+ - Explain how databases implement transactions and apply precedence graphs to verify conflict serializability.
  - Applying principles of transactions, concurrency, recovery, and distribution for databases.
+ - Compare and contrast implementing concurrency control using locking versus timestamp protocols.
- - Using knowledge of database techniques to be better users with the ability to use different database systems, compare their properties, and adapt database techniques when developing software.
+ - Utilize knowledge of how databases are developed to be better users with the ability to use different database systems, compare their properties, and adapt database techniques when developing software.

 ## Marking and Evaluation
 | Item | Weighting | Description |